torvalds/linux/Documentation/mm/damon/design.rst

 is under achieving the goal, DAMOS automatically increases the quota.
 If DAMOS is over achieving the goal, it decreases the quota.

+There are two such tuning algorithms that users can select as they need.

+- ``consist``: A proportional feedback loop based algorithm.
+Tries to find an optimum quota that should be consistently kept, to keep achieving the goal.
+  Useful for kernel-only operation on dynamic and long-running environments.
+  This is the default selection.
+If unsure, use this.
+- ``temporal``: More straightforward algorithm.
+Tries to achieve the goal as fast as possible, using maximum allowed quota, but only for a temporal short time.
+When the quota is under-achieved, this algorithm keeps tuning quota to a maximum allowed one.
+Once the quota is [over]-achieved, this sets the quota zero.
+Useful for deterministic control required environments.

 The goal can be specified with five parameters, namely ``target_metric``, ``target_value``, ``current_value``, ``nid`` and ``path``.
 The auto-tuning mechanism tries to make ``current_value`` of ``target_metric`` be same to